Deserve® EDU Cardholder Agreement for Cards issued by Celtic Bank

 How We Apply Your Payments.

-We apply your minimum payments to lower Annual Percentage Rate balances before higher ones.
-We apply any portion of your payment, in excess of your minimum payment, to higher Annual Percentage Rate balances before lower ones.
-Otherwise, we will apply payments and credits at our discretion, including in a manner most favorable or convenient to us.
+We apply your payments to the higher Annual Percentage Rate balances before the lower ones.
 In all cases, we will apply payments and credits in accordance with applicable law.
 Available credit created as a result of payments posted to your Account may not be available for up to seven (7) days, or longer if circumstances warrant an additional hold, or if we deem ourselves at risk for any reason.

 Items with Restrictive Words, Conditions, or Instructions.